RFJHaans/topicmodeling/README.md

 -------------------
 Code tested and written for R version 3.4, tm package version 0.7-1, topicmodels package version 0.2-6.
 Code prepared on May 10, 2017 by Richard Haans (haans@rsm.nl).
-Data obtained on May 10th using http://www.trumptwitterarchive.com/
+Data obtained from the Web of Science.

 ### Package installation